wp-plugins/affiget-mini-for-amazon/README.txt

 On the front side, as well as in the RSS feed, the reviews created by AffiGet will show up alongside your regular posts.

-There are some elements that AffiGet Mini **automatically adds these elements to the review page**:
+These are the elements that AffiGet Mini **automatically displays on the review page**:

 * **Product details table**: to save you time, this table is front-end editable.
 Supported actions:
 	* Show/hide particular item;
 	* Drag item to change sorting order;
 	* In-place editing of item label;
 	* In-place editing of item value;
-	* Note, the order and labels for items in the table get inherited from the latest review in category.
+	* Note, the order and labels for items in the table get **inherited from the latest review in category**.

 * **Rating stars** can also be modified in-place, i.e. without a need to open the review editing page.
 * **Main review text**;